gavinyork/zephyr3d/apps/doc/report/scene.api.md

 // @internal (undocumented)
 export function getMeshClass(): SerializableClass;

+// Warning: (ae-internal-missing-underscore) The name "getMeshMaterialInstanceUniformsClass" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function getMeshMaterialInstanceUniformsClass(cls: {
+    new (...args: any[]): MeshMaterial;
+}): SerializableClass;

 // Warning: (ae-internal-missing-underscore) The name "getMultiScattering" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)